 1/8% APR off your new mortgage loan when you set your mortgage loan payments to be automatically paid from your ETFCU checking account.

 1/4% APR off any new personal, auto, or recreational vehicle loan when you have ETFCU’s free Vertical Checking or Platinum Rewards Checking.

-Evansville Teachers Federal Credit Union’s name suggests that only teachers are eligible to join.
-In fact, the southwestern Indiana-based ETFCU’s field of membership (FOM) provides a way for almost anyone in the U.S. to join.
+Evansville Teachers Federal Credit Union’s name would suggests that only teachers are eligible to join.
+In fact, the Indiana-based ETFCU’s field of membership (FOM) provides a way to join for virtually anyone in the country.

 Employees and members of more than 200 SEGs and organizations (including the Evansville Teachers Association, the Evansville Museum, and Gibson County) are eligible to join.

 Immediate family or household members of individuals who are membership-eligible also qualify.

 The third option on the first page of the online application reads,

 I am not eligible through my employer, an organization, or a member of my family or household.

 I am willing to donate $5 to the Mater Dei Friends & Alumni Association in order to become eligible for membership.

 Joining ETFCU and/or opening a Vertical Checking account can be done online.
 All of ETFCU’s Indiana, Kentucky, and Tennessee branch lobbies are closed to help prevent the spread of COVID-19, but normal drive-thru hours are still in effect.
 Lending and account services are available through scheduled appointment, online, or by phone (812.477.9271 or 800.800.9271).